saint0x/symphony-sdk/docs/RUNTIME.md

     - If validation fails, returns a `ToolResult` with `success: false` and error details.
 3.  **Handler Invocation**: If validation passes (or no schema), calls `tool.handler(params)`.
 4.  **Result Propagation**: Returns the `Promise<ToolResult>` from the handler.
-5.  **Contextual Updates** (Conceptual, from `USAGE.md`):
+5.  **Contextual Updates**:
-    - May update a learning context via `ContextIntelligenceAPI` if the tool is not a context management tool itself.
+    - Updates learning context via `ContextIntelligenceAPI` if the tool is not a context management tool itself.
 6.  **Metrics**: Wraps the result with execution metrics (duration, start/end times).

 ## 3. LLM Provider Interaction (`LLMHandler`)